DSXiangLi/DecryptPrompt/README.md

 - An Overview on Language Models: Recent Developments and Outlook  :star:
 - A Survey of Large Language Models[6.29更新版]
 - Unifying Large Language Models and Knowledge Graphs: A Roadmap
+- Augmented Language Models: a Survey
+- Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey
 ### 大模型能力探究
 - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY
 - Evidence of Meaning in Language Models Trained on Programs